Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation

-\rule{\linewidth}{.15mm} {\bf Abstract:} This paper presents a systematic topology optimization framework for designing a soft pneumatic gripper (SPG), explicitly considering the design-dependent nature of the actuating load.
-The load is modeled using Darcy's law with an added drainage term.
-A 2D soft arm unit is optimized by formulating it as a compliant mechanism design problem using the robust formulation.
-The problem is posed as a min-max optimization, where the output deformations of blueprint and eroded designs are considered.
+\rule{\linewidth}{.15mm} {\bf Abstract:} Typically, heuristic/trial-based approaches are used to design soft pneumatic grippers (SPGs).
+This paper presents a systematic topology optimization framework for developing SPGs.
+The design-dependent nature of actuating load is modeled using Darcy's law with an added drainage term.
+A 2D soft arm unit is then optimized as a compliant mechanism under pneumatic loading.
+To ensure the design is robust and manufacturable, the problem is formulated as a min-max optimization, where output deformations of blueprint and eroded designs are considered.
 A volume constraint is imposed on the blueprint part, while a strain-energy constraint is enforced on the eroded part.
-The MMA is employed to solve the optimization problem and obtain the optimized soft unit.
-Finite element analysis with the Ogden material model confirms that the optimized 2D unit outperforms a conventional rectangular design under pneumatic loading.
-The optimized 2D unit is extruded to obtain a 3D module, and ten such units are assembled to create a soft arm.
-Deformation profiles of the optimized arm are analysed under different pressure loads.
-Four arms are 3D-printed and integrated with a supporting structure to realize the proposed SPG.
-The gripping performance of the SPG is demonstrated on objects with different weights, sizes, stiffness, and shapes.\\
+The Method of Moving Asymptotes is employed to solve optimization problems.
+The optimized 2D part is extruded suitably to generate a 3D unit.
+Ten such 3D units are assembled to create a gripper arm.
+Both the optimized 2D unit and the corresponding gripper arm outperform their conventional rectangular designs under pneumatic loading, demonstrating the efficacy of the proposed approach.
+The arms are fabricated using the SLA printing technique.
+Numerical and experimental results are compared at different pneumatic loads.
+Four 3D-printed arms are integrated with a supporting structure to form the SPG.
+The gripping action of the SPG is demonstrated on objects with different weights, sizes, structures, stiffnesses, and shapes. \\

 {\textbf {Keywords:} Soft pneumatic gripper, Topology optimization, Design-dependent load, 3D-Printing, Experimental validation}

 \rule{\linewidth}{.15mm}